erickster01/osticket-prereqs/README.md

 <h3>2) Setting up Resource Group</h3>

 <p>
  After clicking on the "Virtual Machine Name", you can name it anything you like.
 For this tutorial, we’ll name ours "osticket-vm".
 Select "Create new Resource Group" and click on the virtual machine you just created, and name the resource group "osticket."
-Choose your region based on your location (e.g., "Central Canada" if you're in Canada).
+Choose your region based on your location.

 Scroll down to find the "Image" option and select "Windows 10 Pro, Version 22H2, x64 Gen2."
 Ensure the virtual machine has at least 2 vCPUs and 16 GB of memory, which you can set in the "Size" option on the same page.